-I felt struck by lightening when I suddenly became chronically ill in 2004.
+I felt hit by a bolt of lightning when chronic illness came into my life.
 I fought the change with all my might.
 I wanted this new distress to have a name so I could fix it and make it go away.
 I spend untold hours and dollars exploring solutions from doctors to healers, vitamins to herbs.
-All these remedies, the ones that work for everyone else, only made more worse.
+All these remedies, the ones that work for everyone else, only made me worse.

 I didn’t look within to consider how I could elegantly adapt to the new circumstances.
 I didn’t consider lifestyle factors that might be contributing to the situation, or deeply seated, stale patterns that might be influencing my way of being.
 I was stuck in place, running like mad, and suffering more and more.